psychdatascience/FDS-CourseTwo/SQL_outline.md

   - simple queries and views

+     - SELECT

+     - FROM

+     - WHERE

+     - simple calculation on columns in a view
+   - saving views and query results

 #### More advanced SQL queries

  - BETWEEN

  - AND, OR, and IN

  - WHERE on text - LIKE and wildcards ( _ and %)

  - WHERE on booleans and the NOT keyword

- -
+ - GROUP BY

- - joins
+ - ORDER BY

- - aliases
+ - CASE

- -
+ - JOIN